NHL Regular Season & Stanley Cup Preview & Betting Guide

 NHL Stanley Cup Finals: Who Is Better?
 Eastern Conference Vs Western Conference

-Since 1994, the Eastern Conference teams are just edging out the Western Conference with thirteen wins vs nine wins over the twenty-two* finals.
+Since 1994, the Eastern Conference teams have just edged out the Western Conference with seventeen wins vs thirteen wins over the thirty* finals.

-The 2021 finals did not count as they were different but prior to that, the Eastern Conference had produced four of the last five winners.
+The 2021 finals did not count as they were different but before that, the Eastern Conference had produced four of the last five winners.

 Domination seems to switch from one conference to the other over time, from 1996 to 2002 the Western teams won six of the seven finals, and then the Eastern teams won three on the bounce (2003-05).